 |Page tools: Print Page Print All RSS Search this Product|

-Retail turnover rose 0.1 per cent in August 2014
+Retail turnover rises 0.2 per cent in May

-The trend estimate for Australian turnover rose 0.2 per cent in August 2014 following a rise of 0.2 per cent in July 2014.
+The trend estimate for Australian retail turnover rose 0.2 per cent in May 2016 following a 0.2 per cent rise in April 2016.
+Compared to May 2015, the trend estimate rose 3.3 per cent.

 More detailed industry analysis and further information on the statistical methodology is available in Retail Trade, Australia (cat no. 8501.0).